 Seine River Cruise

 When little legs begin to get weary, opt for a river cruise to see Paris from the comfort of a boat.
-The River Seine cuts through the centre of the city, and this is an excellent way to catch a glimpse of some of the most famous Parisian landmarks, including the Louvre, Musée d’Orsay, Notre Dame, and the Eiffel Tower.
+The River Seine cuts through the centre of the city, and this is an excellent way to catch a glimpse of some of the most famous French landmarks, including the Louvre, Musée d’Orsay, Notre Dame, and the Eiffel Tower.

 There are many companies offering river cruises, taking between 45 minutes and 2 hours for a circular tour beginning and ending close to the Eiffel Tower.